TDEE Calculator

 What Is TDEE?

-Your Total Daily Energy Expenditure (TDEE) is the total number of calories your body burns in a 24-hour period.
+Your Total Daily Energy Expenditure (TDEE) is the total number of calories your body burns in a full 24-hour period.
 It combines your Basal Metabolic Rate (the calories you burn at rest) with the energy you expend through physical activity, food digestion, and non-exercise movement throughout the day.

 How TDEE Is Calculated